 One had a specific image in mind that she wanted to paint.

 Another painted very deliberately, being selective about which colours he chose and how he applied them.

 When they were finished, we placed their paintings by the fire to dry, and when we checked on them after lunch the hooligans were thrilled with their masterpieces!
 Just look at these proud, little faces.

-I think these are going to look fantastic gracing the walls of our playroom!
+I think these are going to look fantastic on a wall in our playroom!

 For more easy art projects for kids, check out these pieces that adorn our playroom walls: